Result Pattern with React Query Integration Guide

 Direct Integration Approach

-The key insight is that with Result Pattern, your API always returns HTTP 200 (success), and the actual success/error state is encoded in the Result<T, E>
+The key insight is that with Result Pattern, your API always returns HTTP 200 (success), and the actual success/error state is encoded in the Result<T, E> type within the response data.

 import { useQuery, useMutation, useQueryClient } from '@tanstack/react-query';